Real Estate Case Interview: Framework, Metrics, and Worked Example (2026)

 Real Estate Consulting vs. Real Estate Finance: What's the Difference?

 This distinction trips up more candidates than any other concept in real estate interviews.
-Confusing the two leads to over-engineering the analytics in a consulting case — or under-structuring the decision in a finance interview.
+Confusing the two leads to over-engineering the analytics in a consulting case, or under-structuring the decision in a finance interview.

 Real estate consulting cases test strategic judgment.
 You are advising a developer, REIT, or institutional investor on a decision: should they enter a new market, acquire an asset, optimize a portfolio, or restructure a lease?
 The deliverable is a structured recommendation backed by key metrics.
-You will reference cap rates, NOI, and IRR — but you will not be expected to build a 10-tab DCF model during the interview.
+You will reference cap rates, NOI, and IRR, but you will not be expected to build a 10-tab DCF model during the interview.

 Real estate finance interviews test technical modeling.
 You will be asked to build a DCF in Excel, calculate DSCR (Debt Service Coverage Ratio), or value an asset using comparable transaction multiples.
 The deliverable is analytical precision, not strategic framing.

-The boundary is clear: consulting = structure the decision; finance = build the model.
+As a practical rule of thumb: consulting = structure the decision; finance = build the model.

 For a broader view of how to orient your preparation across firm types, see the management consulting firms ranking guide.